twada/coverlay.el/README.md

     M-x coverlay-mode

 Load a lcov file and keep watching it for changes.

     M-x coverlay-watch-file /path/to/lcov-file

 Alternativly just read the coverage file once.

     M-x coverlay-load-file /path/to/lcov-file

+This command is bound to "C-c lf" by default.

 You can also manually toggle the overlays in the current buffer.

     M-x coverlay-toggle-overlays

-This command is bound to "C-c l" by default.
+This command is bound to "C-c ll" by default.

 AUTHOR